ryssbowh/craft-themes/README.md

 ## 2.0 breaking changes

+Themes are now regular plugins, they will not be installed in the `themes` folder anymore.

 - composer.json type must be `craft-plugin`
 - Main class must inherit `Ryssbowh\CraftThemes\ThemePlugin`
 - Main class method `getName()` has been removed